 No result received

-We recommend that your integration automatically requests the status of a transaction, any time it fails to receive a transaction response.
+We recommend that your integration automatically checks the status of a transaction any time it fails to receive a transaction response.

-Payment requests time out after 120 seconds.
-If you do not receive a payment response (or you receive a response indicating a time-out) after 120 seconds, and the network connection hasn't dropped, your integration should automatically request the transaction status.
+Payment requests time out after a while.
+If you do not receive a payment response (or you receive a response indicating a time-out) after 120 seconds (local integration) or 150 seconds (cloud integration), and the internet connection hasn't dropped, your integration should automatically check the transaction status.

 If you do not receive a transaction result, neither synchronously nor asynchronously, proceed as follows: